Velaslavasay Panorama

-History of the panorama in the United States
+Panorama history and context

 The word “panorama” combines the Greek roots “pan,” meaning “all”, and “horama,” meaning “view.”
 The panorama was a popular entertainment format throughout the 18th and 19th centuries and therefore can be understood as a predecessor to 20th century cinema and emerging virtual reality technologies today.
 Velas reflects that by situating the panorama as “pre-cinematic” creates a hierarchy between “BC” (before cinema” and “AD” (after digital), when in reality it is representative of changing evolution of popular entertainment formats throughout history.

-Unveiled in 2000 at the original Hollywood Boulevard location, The Panorama of the Valley of the Smokes was the first exhibited in the US since the 19th century.
-The only other immersive, 360 degree panoramas located in the US are historical panoramas from the 19th century which commemorate the Civil War: Paul Philippoteaux's The High Water Mark at Gettysburg (1884) is in Gettysburg National Military Park and William Wehner's Battle of Atlanta (1896) formerly located in that city's Grant Park.
-Currently, the cyclorama is under restoration and will be relocated to the newly custom-built 23,000-square-foot Lloyd and Mary Ann Whitaker Cyclorama building at the Atlanta History Center.
+Unveiled in 2000 at the Hollywood Boulevard location, The Panorama of the Valley of the Smokes was the first panorama exhibited in the US since the 19th century.
+Other painted panoramas located in the U.S. are historical panoramas from the 19th century that commemorate the Civil War: Paul Philippoteaux's The High Water Mark at Gettysburg (1884) is in Gettysburg National Military Park and William Wehner's Battle of Atlanta (1896) formerly located in that city's Grant Park.
+As of 2017, the cyclorama was under restoration and said to be relocated to a newly built 23,000-square-foot Lloyd and Mary Ann Whitaker Cyclorama building at the Atlanta History Center.